Waitrose Interview Questions

 Why should we hire you?

-Have you ever been late for a shift in the past?
+Have you ever been late for a shift?
 What was the reason?

-Everyone has been late for a shift but make sure you have a good reason.
-State you called your boss ahead of time to let her know that you will be late.
+Everyone has been late for a shift, but make sure you have a good reason.
+State that you called your boss ahead of time to let her know that you will be late.

 How do you feel about standing for long periods and lifting?

-You may be required to sand for long periods or lift heavy items.
+You may be required to stand for long periods or lift heavy items.
 Ideally, you should tell the interviewer you have no problem doing this.

 Waitrose Telephone Interview